International Commercial Law

 - Wiggers, W.J.H. (ed.), International Commercial Law : Source Materials : Corporate Governance ...
 INCOTERMS 2000, 2nd ed., Alphen aan den Rijn : Kluwer Law International, 2007

 - Transnational Business and Corporate Culture : Problems and Opportunities

 - Vindobona Journal of International Commercial Law & Arbitration (Online)

-Keywords: United Nations Convention on Contracts for the International Sale of Goods (Vienna, 11 April 1980), Sale, International contracts, International law and domestic law, Community law and international law, Unification of law,
+Keywords: United Nations Convention on Contracts for the International Sale of Goods (Vienna, 11 April 1980), Sale, International contracts, International commercial arbitration,

 Schilling, J., Das Internationale Privatrecht der Transportverträge: die Bestimmung des Beförderungsvertragsstatuts im Spannungsfeld von Art.
 5 Rom I-VO und materiellem Einheitstransportrecht, Tübingen, Mohr Siebeck, 2016.View this title in our link resolver Plinklet